 - Focus 2 Career Assessment Take this career assessment in your first semester at GC.
 Use the access code "Thunder" to create an account.
 All first-year students have the opportunity to review their Focus 2 results through a group session in their First Year Academic Seminar.
 Transfer students and others seeking individual advising should also schedule an individual appointment with a career advisor in the Career Center.

-- If you need a resume or are new to resume writing, attend Resume Writing for Beginners on Mondays and Thursdays at 11 a.m. or 2 p.m. in Lanier 140.
+- If you need a resume or are new to resume writing, attend Resume Writing for Beginners on Mondays and Thursdays in the fall and spring at 11 a.m. or 2 p.m. in Lanier 140.
 Then make a follow-up appointment with the Career Center or attend a Resume Review Day.

 - Schedule an appointment with a career advisor or attend a Resume Review Day for a review of your resume.

-- Make updates to your resume and upload to Career Connection.
+- Make updates to your resume and upload to Handshake.

 - Use your updated resume information to create a LinkedIn account.

 - Use the Career Center to develop a Strategic Career Plan and complete a mock interview.
-Schedule an appointment or attend a Mock Interview Day.
+Schedule an appointment to complete a mock interview.

 - Use InterviewStream to continue practicing your interviewing skills from your computer or laptop.